maximnaidenov/ui5testing-opa/exercise.md

  - For Windows: Ctrl+Alt+Shift+T
  - For Mac: Control+Option+Shift+T

 The TestRecorder should be loaded in a pop-up.
-Then you can use it for creating needed selectors.
+Then you can use it for resolving the selectors.
 Here you have to add the action for selecting category and an assertion for loaded category list.
 To create the press action you can easily generate and copy it from Test Recorder.
 Just right click on the required field and select "Press".
 Then a snipped will appear and you can copy directly in your test code.
 <p align="center">